 Follow Smethurst Road up the hill.
 You will pass the Nichol Farm Winery and Daydreamer Wines on your left as you head up the hill.
 Smethurst Road is an old road that coils up the hill side.
 In parts it’s quite narrow so be careful of oncoming traffic.

 As you climb up Smethurst, you will reach the famed KVR trail, the old track bed of the Kettle Valley Railroad that used to serve most of the southern part of British Columbia and is now part of the Trans Canada Trail.
-At this time, the paved section of Smethurst ends just after the parking lot (on your right) for visitors to the trail.
-Continue heading up the hill on Smethurst Road, going over the metal slats of the cattle guard.
+Follow Smethurst Road as it continues past the KVR parking lot (on your right) for visitors to the trail.
+Cottonwood Lane will be on your left and has a road sign.

-At this point the road, although maintained, is a compacted gravel road.
+At this point the road, although maintained, Cottonwood Lane is a compacted dirt road.
 Depending on the volume of traffic it receives, and when it was last graded, it can be either smooth or washer board in some sections.
-Whatever the condition of the road, the turn onto Cottonwood Lane is less than 300 meters (1000 ft.) and on your left.
-There is a street sign for Cottonwood Lane on the upper left side of the road.
+The unpaved section of Cottonwood Lane is only 260 m (760 ft.).

 An intercom stand is on your left as you approach the black gates of the property.